tinymce/tinymce-docs/plugins/textpattern.md

 });
 ```

-Using the configuration in this example, typing `#`, some text, then pressing enter will convert the text to a `h1` heading.
-Typing `1. `, some text, then pressing enter will convert the text to an ordered list, with the original text as the first list item, and the new line as the second list item.
-In particular, since we have specified `value`, this pattern will execute `editor.execCommand('InsertOrderedList', false, { 'list-style-type': 'decimal'})`.
+Using the configuration in this example:
+* `{start: '#', format: 'h1'}` - Typing `#`, some text, and then pressing `Enter` will convert the text to a `h1` heading.
+* Typing `1. `, some text, and then pressing `Enter` will convert the text into an ordered list, with the original text as the first list item, and the new line as the second list item.
+Since we have specified `value`, this pattern will execute `editor.execCommand('InsertOrderedList', false, { 'list-style-type': 'decimal'})`.

 #### Replacements patterns

+Replacement patterns must have the following:
+* A `start`
-Replacement patterns have a `start` and a `replacement`, which takes a string that can be text or HTML.
+* A `replacement`, which takes a string that can be text or HTML.

 Whether a replacement pattern inserts a block or inline element depends on what the `replacement` string is.

-> Note: Replacement patterns are executed on space and on enter.
+> Note: Replacement patterns are executed on pressing the **spacebar** and the **Enter** key.

 ##### Example